jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Prompt Chaining.md

 - structured prompt chains used for customer service chatbots, where prompts are linked together so the system can build upon previous responses and maintain context
 - any sort of multi step tasks like programming development, personalised recommendations, content creation from outline to editing

  but how can non-AI experts build prompt chains - perhaps through a visual interface?
 [[Key Paper - Prompt Chaining Visual Programming]]

+#flash